MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/monitor-your-app.md

 ms.custom: devx-track-azdevcli
 ms.prod: azure
 ---

-# Monitor your app using Azure Developer CLI (azd)
+# Monitor your app using Azure Developer CLI (azd) Preview

+In this article, you learn how to use Azure Developer CLI (azd) Preview to monitor your app health.

 You can use any of the [Azure Developer CLI template](overview.md#azure-developer-cli-templates) for this tutorial.
 We'll use the [Todo Application with Node.js and Azure Cosmos DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo).